Do You Qualify For Refugee Status Or Asylum? Ask Us.

-The United States of America has traditionally opened its arms to victims of religious and political persecution.
-At U.S. Law Center, our attorneys provide vigorous representation to clients pursuing asylum and refugee status as the result of those and other types of persecution.
+The United States has traditionally opened its arms to victims of religious and political persecution.
+At U.S. Law Center, our attorneys provide vigorous representation to clients pursuing asylum and refugee status as the result all qualifying types of persecution.

 After attaining asylum status, the refugee must remain in the United States for one year before filing asylee form I-485, the application for permanent residency status adjustment.

-If a refugee has as a long-term goal achieving of U.S. citizenship, our attorneys will discuss an appropriate strategy.
+If a refugee’s long-term goal is achieving U.S. citizenship, our attorneys will discuss an appropriate strategy.

-If you would like to speak with one of our lawyers about asylum or refugee status, or have another question about our immigration law practice, please e-mail or call our Orange County (714.602.5681) or Riverside County (951.808.5342) office to arrange a free consultation.
+If you would like to speak with one of our lawyers about asylum or refugee status or have another question about our immigration law practice, please email or our Riverside County office in Corona at 877-239-1115 to arrange a free consultation.
 Evening and weekend appointments are available.
 Our fees are competitive and we accept credit cards.
 Se habla español.